Andrey Kuraev: Church service

 In 2006, Kuraev succeeded in organizing anti-Madonna's Confessions Tour concert protests with the slogan "Madonna", go home!".
 Kuraev was mostly offended by the singer's so-called "pseudonym" and complete lack of religious common knowledge.
 In 2013, he welcomed Madonna's new "illegal gastarbeiter" status in Russia, adding that "her masturbation on stage using a crucifix is not an art".
 In 2019, Kuraev, a vivid Russian rock fan, said Wikipedia was his source of knowledge about the entertainer: "It's written in there that she was inserting a crucifix into her vagina and masturbated with it during her concerts.
 It doesn't inspire me".

 Several media outlets reported that Kuraev criticized the politics of the Mejlis of the Crimean Tatar People, the ethnic parliament of the Crimean Tatars, during a lecture tour in Crimea in September 2006.
 He drew an analogy between the policy of the mejlis and mob behavior among young men in society.

 Kuraev was named "man of the year" by a media organization in 2008.

+On 5 April 2009, during the liturgy in Saint Isaac's Cathedral, Patriarch Kirill of Moscow elevated Kuraev to the rank of protodeaconProtodeacon and awarded him a double orarion and kamilavka for his active missionary service and work with youth.
+On 27 July, he became a member of the Inter-Council Presence of the Russian Orthodox Church.

 Since October 2013, Kuraev has written about the existence of the "gay lobby" inside the Russian Orthodox Church, provoking various negative responses from church officials.

-On 30 December 2013, the science board of Moscow Theological Academy dismissed Kuraev from its staff, due to his media activity and his blog.
-He has expressed outrage at the decision, attributing it to revenge from his alleged "gay lobby" for his part in revealing a scandal regarding homosexual activity at the Kazan Theological Seminary.
-The scandal resulted in an investigation, a cleric being fired in March 2014, and the dismissal of most administration members.
+By decision of the Academic Council of the Moscow Theological Academy on 30 December 2013, Kuraev was dismissed from the teaching staff and expelled him from the Academy's professorship for his activity in the media and blogosphere, which it found "outrageous" and "scandalous and provocative."
+Kuraev was outraged by the dismissal and linked it to his posts in LiveJournal about the homosexual scandal at the Kazan Theological Seminary and his disagreement with the criminal prosecution and imprisonment of the members of the Pussy Riot group.
+The homosexual scandal resulted in an investigation, in March 2014, and the dismissal of most seminary administration members.
 Kuraev has also been outspoken about the criminal process and prison punishment of Pussy Riot group members.

-On 29 December 2020 the Moscow Episcopal Court defrocked Kuraev, but to come into force this decision must be approved by the Patriarch.
+Kuraev was not included in the new composition of the Inter-Council Presence, approved on 23 October 2014 by the decision of the Holy Synod.

+In November 2016, Kuraev was included in the list of persons prohibited from entering the territory of Latvia.

+In May 2017, Kuraev was given a penance in the form of a sorokoust, which he performed at the Novospassky Monastery.